 Newsome acknowledged that a roster consisting of a single player would pose unique challenges to the Super Bowl champions.

-“It will definitely be tough for us to head into the 2013 season without, you know, linemen and receivers and stuff,” Newsome said.
+“It will definitely be tough for us to head into the 2013 season without, you know, linemen and receivers and stuff,” Smith said.
 “Of course, we’d like to add some new talent via the draft or free agency, but Flacco’s contract limits what we’ll be able to do.
 But regardless of how many other players we do or do not have, the coaches have every confidence in the world that with his newly acquired mega-wealth, Joe will adapt and thrive as an offense of one.”

 At press time, Vegas oddsmakers rated the team’s over/under win total for the coming season at two victories, with just the Cleveland Browns expected to still fall to the Flacco-only Ravens.